 4. Insect repellent

 I rarely get bitten by mosquitos, but the companions I’m with always bear the brunt of mosquito bites, especially when we visit tropical places like Boracay or Krabi.
 You’d want to protect yourself against these itchy bites and include them in your summer packing list before you actually get it…

 You can get the mosquito repellent (at a steal!) online and save yourself the trouble of looking for it when you reach your summer vacation destination.
 Chances are, the prices of the mosquito repellent might be even higher. 😮

 The harsh sun rays can definitely harm your eyes, too.
 Apart from looking cool (don’t we always?), you definitely have to protect your eyes from the bright sunlight.

 If you were to go on the streets, you will find plenty of individuals and street-side vendors trying to sell you cheap sunglasses, but why not start your travel prepared by these options equally cheap and stylish options?

-Strut the perfect Ray Bans sunglasses as you parade down the beach stylishly.
+Strut the perfect Ray Bans sunglasses as you parade down the European streets stylishly.
 These great sunglasses go from as low as $120!

 If you can’t find proper shade to hide from the piercing sun rays, have a permanent shade atop your head!
 From big, tropical sun hats to cool sports hats, shade your face and head easily.